 National Cut Your Energy Cost Day

 January 10th rings in another National Cut Your Energy Costs Day.
-This day is all about business and homeowners taking a few moments to consider more energy-efficient options for their needs.
+This day is all about taking some time to think of energy-efficient options for your needs.
 When you save more energy, it’s not only good for the environment, but it’s good for your wallet too.

 Reducing Home Heating Costs

-For more homeowners, heating is a big expense in the cold winter months.
-Every dollar counts when it comes to saving you some money.
-You can easily increase the temperature inside of your home by pulling back curtains and blinds to allow more natural sunlight into your home.
+For homeowners, heating is a big expense in the winter months.
+Every dollar counts trying to save money.
+You can increase the temperature in your home by opening curtains and blinds.
+This allows more natural sunlight into your home.

 Consider installing a programmable thermostat.
-Many of the new smarter home models can make suggestions for increasing your energy efficiency.
-It’s a good idea to program a cooler temperature in the daytime when no one is home.
-Then, have the temperature rise just before your family arrives back home in the evening.
+Many smart models suggest ways to improve your energy efficiency.
+Program a cooler temperature in the daytime when no one is home.
+Then, have the temperature rise before your family gets back home.

 Reducing Your Air Conditioning Costs

-Another big expense for homeowners is powering the air conditioning units throughout their home.
-Having a plan to cut these costs is a great way to save you money and show your support for National Cut Your Energy Cost Day.
-To start, think about your curtains and blinds.
-Close them up in the summertime to block unwanted heat from the sun.
+Another big expense is powering the air conditioning units in your home.
+Cutting these costs is a great way to support National Cut Your Energy Cost Day.
+Think about your curtains and blinds.
+Close them up in the summer to block unwanted heat from the sun.

-Make sure that you’re cleaning your HVAC filter every couple of months.
-Most simply require the replacement of a disposable filter.
-Others, you can opt for washing by hand.
-If you’re investing for the long-haul, consider planting some shade trees that will cover many of the windows of your home where the sunlight comes in.
+Make sure that you clean your HVAC filter every few months.
+Most homes use a disposable filter.
+Others, you can wash by hand.
+If you’re investing for the long-haul, consider planting some shade trees.
+These will cover many of the windows of your home and block sunlight.

 Other Home Changes To Reduce Energy Consumption

-There are so many ways that you can reduce your energy consumption.
-Some are big changes, and others are small ones that can be light on your wallet but good for your soul.
+There are many ways to reduce your energy costs.
+Some are big changes.
+Others are small that are easy on your wallet but good for your soul.
 Start with the lighting in your home.
-If you’re still running incandescent bulbs, you should swap them out for the more efficient LED bulbs.
-Not only do these consume less energy, but they also last much longer.
+If you use incandescent bulbs, swap them for LED bulbs.
+These use less energy. and last much longer.
 It’s a win-win choice for any homeowner.

-Another great way to reduce your energy usage is to wash only full loads of laundry and dishes.
-Change out the heated air dry function on your dishwasher for letting your dishes sit out in the open air of your kitchen.
-When the weather is nice, consider hanging your clothes up outside to save on energy costs.
+Another great way to reduce your energy usage is to only wash full loads of laundry and dishes.
+Instead of using the heated air dry function on your dishwasher, let your dishes sit in the air to dry.
+When the weather is nice, hang your clothes up outside to save energy.

 Call Us Today

-If you’re ready to get started on saving some energy in your home, give us a call today.
-We can assess your current HVAC system and recommend suggestions that will result in some great energy savings for you.
+If you’re ready to start saving energy in your home, give us a call today.
+We can check your current HVAC system and recommend great energy savings for you.